 Andreas will be one of our speakers at the 41st FIPP World Congress, taking place from 9-11 October 2017 at the iconic Tobacco Dock in London, near the Tower of London.
 Learn more at fippcongress.com.
-Our discounted Early Bird rate is available until 31 July – click here to book your place.
+Click here to book your place.

 The Schibsted Company history all started as a printing house back in 1839.
 The newspaper Aftenposten, was established 157 years ago and still runs strong today.

 Early on, the focus of the business was mainly on publishing books and newspapers.
 Now, we have the two largest newspapers in Norway, the tabloid VG and the significant Aftenposten, which is a bit more like New York Times of Norway.
 The company also owns the major newspapers in three major regions of Norway and two major newspapers in Sweden.
 The geography of Norway make papers quite regional in their focus, because the fjords and mountains between different regions give them the ability to have a local or regional stronghold.
 That said, VG and Aftenposten are national brands.

 Now, Schibsted is an international media group with 6,900 employees and numerous digitals brands in 30 countries.
 Our strategy to become a global leader within our fields is bold.
 It consists of three elements that work seamlessly together: Classifieds, Growth and Media Houses.
 We are headquartered in Oslo and listed on the Oslo Stock Exchange.

 What separates the company from others and what is the focus on today?

 What’s special with Schibsted is that it’s really large in ads worldwide.
 It’s the major provider of personal ads in France and Spain and is of course leading the way in Norway and Sweden.
 We have branches in Asia and South America, too.
 So, while news was formerly the big business, classified is the major part of the company today.